torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

   example can happen when your distributor enabled an additional security feature in the newer kernel which was disabled or not yet supported by the older kernel.
-That security feature might get into the way of something you do -- in which case your problem from the perspective of the Linux kernel upstream developers is not a regression, as Documentation/admin-guide/reporting-regressions.rst explains in more detail.
+That security feature might get into the way of something you do -- in which case your problem from the perspective of the GNU/Linux kernel upstream developers is not a regression, as Documentation/admin-guide/reporting-regressions.rst explains in more detail.
   You thus would waste your time if you'd try to bisect this.